magerishere/shopping_5040/README.md

 Please follow the step for running project

 * pull from github
-* run: php artisan .env.example .env
+* run: cp .env.example .env
 * set database credentials
 * run migration with factories: php artisan migrate --seed
 * run your machine localhost and go to address of your project: php artisan serve